Rodrigo Laviņš

-Rodrigo Laviņš (born 3 August 1974) is a Latvian former professional ice hockey defenceman.
+Rodrigo Laviņš (born 3 August 1974) is a Latvian former professional ice hockey coach and former defenceman.
+He currently holds the record for most caps in the Latvian national team, haveing played in 226 games.

 Playing career

 Laviņš began his career with his hometown team Pārdaugava Rīga.
 He then moved to North America in 1994, starting with the East Coast Hockey League where he played for the Raleigh IceCaps and the Tallahassee Tiger Sharks.
 He also had a spell in the Colonial Hockey League with the Muskegon Fury.
 In 1997, he moved to the International Hockey League with the Las Vegas Thunder.
 He then moved to the Tacoma Sabercats of the West Coast Hockey League the same season.

 Laviņš returned to Europe in 1998, splitting the year in Finland's SM-liiga with Jokerit and Sweden's Elitserien with AIK.
 He returned to Finland the next season, splitting the year with HPK and Ilves before moving to the Deutsche Eishockey Liga in Germany, suiting up for the Augsburger Panther.
 Laviņš returned to Russia in 2001 where he spent two seasons, playing for Molot-Prikamye Perm and Dynamo Moscow.

 He returned to Latvia in 2003, signing with HK Riga 2000 where he stayed for three seasons.
 He came back to Sweden in 2005, joining Brynäs IF for two seasons and then split 2007-08 with Södertälje SK and Russian side Metallurg Novokuznetsk.

-In the 2008–09 season, he will play for Dinamo Riga in the newly formed Kontinental Hockey League.
+In the 2008–09 season, he played for Dinamo Riga in the newly formed Kontinental Hockey League, remaining with the team through the 2013-2014 season.
+Laviņš joined HK Kurbads in the Latvian league for the next 2 seasons, acting as a player-assistant coach in the 2015-16 season.
+He stopped playing the following season and became head coach for one year, winning the Latvian Hockey League in the 2016-17 season.